How to really measure operator gradients in ADAPT-VQE

 The success of ADAPT-VQE in silico has prompted several theoretical efforts to ameliorate the steep scaling of the gradient-measurement step of the algorithm.
-In Refs. \cite{qubitADAPT, shkolnikov2021avoiding}, it was shown that pools with as few as $2N-2$ carefully chosen operators can be complete: ADAPT can arrive at any final state in the Hilbert space if sufficiently many unitaries are added to the ansatz.
+In Refs.~\cite{qubitADAPT, shkolnikov2021avoiding}, it was shown that pools with as few as $2N-2$ carefully chosen operators can be complete: ADAPT can arrive at any final state in the Hilbert space if sufficiently many unitaries generated by the operators in these pools are added to the ansatz.
 Although such pools require measuring only $\mathcal{O}(N^5)$ observables, how their use affects the depth of the final ansatz and which $2N-2$ operators constitute an optimal minimal complete pool (MCP) are still open questions.
 Liu et al. \cite{RDM-ADAPT} introduced a gradient estimation scheme based on the approximate reconstruction of the three-body reduced density matrix (3-RDM) that avoids the measurement overhead altogether but results in longer ans\"atze, as well as a strategy for pre-screening pool operators which reduces the number of gradients to be measured in each iteration with a smaller trade-off in ansatz accuracy.
-In the same vein, Nyk\"anen et al. recently introduced the Adaptive Informationally complete (IC) generalised Measurements (AIM)-ADAPT-VQE algorithm \cite{POVM-ADAPT} in which IC POVM data acquired for cost function estimation is reused to estimate the pool gradients.
+In the same vein, Nyk\"anen et al. introduced the Adaptive Informationally complete (IC) generalised Measurements (AIM)-ADAPT-VQE algorithm \cite{POVM-ADAPT} in which IC POVM data acquired for cost function estimation is reused to estimate the pool gradients.
 Although the results for the single 8-qubit system studied are promising, whether the algorithm scales to relevant system sizes is uncertain, especially considering that IC-POVMs in general consist of $4^N$ operators to be sampled.